+I. Research

-- I. Research - A. Research Publications
+A. Research Publications

-The number of publications of faculty members in The Sanford School is partly determined by whether they engage in research which can be undertaken and completed swiftly or in research projects that take longer to complete.
+The number of publications of faculty members is partly determined by whether they engage in research that can be undertaken and completed swiftly or in research projects that take longer to complete.
 In part this is determined by whether faculty members write books or articles and whether they engage in qualitative or quantitative research.
 Although the discussion below involves quantification of productivity, evaluation of scholarly activity is based primarily upon quality and evidence of a habit of publication and research activity.
 In other words, the steadiness and quality of publications are more important than the precise number.

-For faculty members who write journal articles, the goal is to approach an average of about two articles a year during the probationary period (and previous faculty positions, if appointment at ASU is less than 5 years).
-The majority of these articles should be in peer refereed journals.
+For faculty members who write journal articles, the goal is to approach an average of about two articles a year (and previous faculty positions, if appointment at ASU is less than five years).
+The majority of these articles should be in peer-refereed journals.
 Of these, greater weight will be given to articles in the major national journals and to leading journals in one's area (s) of specialization.
 The remainder may appear in edited volumes or series as chapters, essays, or invited papers.